kernkonzept/emmc-driver/doc/usage.md

   * `--dma-map-all`

     Map the entire client dataspace into the DMA space at the first I/O request and never unmap the dataspace until the client is destroyed.
+This is the default behavior.

+    Flag.
+True if provided.

+  * `--dma-map-per-req`

-The default behavior is to map the relevant part of the dataspace before an I/O request and unmap it after the request.
+    By default, the entire client dataspace is mapped into the DMA space at the first I/O request and the dataspace is never unmapped until the client is destroyed.
+Change the default behavior by mapping the relevant part of the dataspace before an I/O request and unmapping it after the request.

     Flag.
 True if provided.